-469.730 Declaration of purpose.
+- 469.730 Declaration of purpose.
 It is the purpose of ORS 469.730 to 469.745 to promote voluntary measures to conserve energy in public buildings or groups of buildings constructed prior to January 1, 1978, through the adoption of energy conservation standards.
-[1977 c.853 §1]

-469.735 Definitions for ORS 469.730 to 469.745.
-As used in ORS 469.730 to 469.745, unless the context requires otherwise:
+[1977 c.853 §1] - 469.735 Definitions for ORS 469.730 to 469.745.
+As used in ORS 469.730 to 469.745, unless the context requires otherwise: - (1) "Department" means the Department of Consumer and Business Services.

-- (1) "Department" means the Department of Consumer and Business Services. - (2) "Director" means the Director of the Department of Consumer and Business Services. - (3) "Public building" means any publicly or privately owned building constructed prior to January 1, 1978, including the outdoor areas adjacent thereto, which: - (a) Is open to and frequented by the public; or - (b) Serves as a place of employment.
-[1977 c.853 §2; 1987 c.414 §154; 1993 c.744 §114]

-469.740 Rules establishing energy conservation standards for public buildings; bases.
-In accordance with ORS 183.310 to 183.550 and after consultation with the Building Codes Structures Board and the Office of Energy, the Director of the Department of Consumer and Business Services shall adopt rules establishing energy conservation standards for public buildings.
-The standards shall provide means of measuring and reducing total energy consumption and shall take into account:

-- (1) The climatic conditions of the areas in which particular buildings are located; and - (2) The three basic systems comprising any functioning building, which are: - (a) Energized systems such as those required for heating, cooling, lighting, ventilation, conveyance and business equipment operation. - (b) Nonenergized systems such as floors, ceilings, walls, roof and windows. - (c) Human systems such as maintenance, operating and management personnel, tenants and other users.
+- (2) "Director" means the Director of the Department of Consumer and Business Services. - (3) "Public building" means any publicly or privately owned building constructed prior to January 1, 1978, including the outdoor areas adjacent thereto, which: - $\mbox{\ \ (a)}$ Is open to and frequented by the public; or - (b) Serves as a place of employment.
+[1977 c.853 $\S 2;\ 1987\ c.414\ \S 154;\ 1993\ c.744\ \S 114]$ - 469.740 Rules establishing energy conservation standards for public buildings; bases.
+In accordance with ORS chapter 183 and after consultation with the Building Codes Structures Board and the State Department of Energy, the Director of the Department of Consumer and Business Services shall adopt rules establishing energy conservation standards for public buildings.
+The standards shall provide means of measuring and reducing total energy consumption and shall take into account: - (1) The climatic conditions of the areas in which particular buildings are located; and - (2) The three basic systems comprising any functioning building, which are: - (a) Energized systems such as those required for heating, cooling, lighting, ventilation, conveyance and business equipment operation. - (b) Nonenergized systems such as floors, ceilings, walls, roof and windows. - (c) Human systems such as maintenance, operating and management personnel, tenants and other users.
 [1977 c.853 §3; 1987 c.414 §154a; 1993 c.744 §115] - 469.745 Voluntary compliance program.
-To provide the public with a guide for energy conservation, the administrator of the Office of Energy shall adopt a program for voluntary compliance by the public with the standard adopted by the Director of the Department of Consumer and Business Services under ORS 469.740.
+To provide the public with a guide for energy conservation, the Director of the State Department of Energy shall adopt a program for voluntary compliance by the public with the standard adopted by the Director of the Department of Consumer and Business Services under ORS 469.740.
 [1977 c.853 §4; 1987 c.414 §155] - 469.750 State purchase of alternative fuels.
 (1) Any state agency, board, commission, department or division that is authorized to purchase or otherwise acquire fuel for the systems providing heating, air conditioning, lighting and the supply of domestic hot water for public buildings and grounds may enter into long-term contracts for the purchase of alternative fuels.
 Such contracts may be for terms not longer than 20 years. - (2) As used in this section: - (a) "Alternative fuels" includes all fuels other than petroleum, natural gas, coal and products derived therefrom.
+The term in-

-The term includes, but is not limited to, solid wastes or fuels derived from solid wastes. - (b) "Public buildings and grounds" has the meaning given that term in ORS 276.210.
+- cludes, but is not limited to, solid wastes or fuels derived from solid wastes. - (b) "Public buildings and grounds" has the meaning given that term in ORS 276.210.
 [1981 c.386 §6]